In a prior article, we created an image backup of your PC using the free version of EaseUS Todo.

 Naturally, you’ll need the file or files containing your image backup.

 If it’s a full backup, then only the single “.pbd” file is necessary.
-If it’s in an incremental backup, you’ll need the full image backup that it was based on, plus all the intervening incremental backups as well.
+If it’s in an incremental backup, you’ll need the full image backup that it was based on plus the intervening incremental backups.

 The files will be wherever you instructed EaseUS to place them when you created your image backup.
-Typically, that’s on your external backup drive, but it could be almost anywhere with sufficient storage space for your collection of backups.
+Typically, that’s on your external backup drive, but it could be almost anywhere with sufficient storage space.

 Navigate to that location in Windows File Explorer.

-- E: – my external backup drive.
-I told EaseUS Todo to place the image files here when I created my backup.
+- D: – my external backup drive.
+When I created my backup, I told EaseUS Todo to put the image files on this drive.

 - Disk 0 – the name of the folder EaseUS Todo created to represent the disk drive it was backing up.

-If you have multiple files, or if you have incrementals, locate the most recent file so as to access the most recently backed-up files.
+If you have multiple backup files or incremental backups, locate the most recent file to access the most recently backed-up files.
 (If you need to get a file from “a week ago”, for example, locate the image file that corresponds to the backup taken immediately after that time.)

 Double-click on that file.
-EaseUS Todo1 will “mount” the file, making its contents visible within Windows File Explorer.
+EaseUS Todo1 will mount the file, making its contents visible in Windows File Explorer.

 Navigating the image

-Windows File Explorer will open to the top-level contents contained in the image file.
+Windows File Explorer opens to the top-level contents contained in the image file.

 Double-click on the drive containing the file(s) you want to restore.
-In our example, that’ll be the original “C:” drive.
+In our example, that’s the original “C:” drive.

 What you’ll see is the contents of the root of the C: drive as it was when the backup was taken.
-You can now navigate through that backup image and examine its contents, using Windows File Explorer just as you would with any other drive.
+You can now navigate through that backup image just as you would with any other drive in Windows File Explorer.

 Restoring your file

-Using Windows File Explorer, navigate to your Documents directory within C:.
+From the backup image in Windows File Explorer, navigate to the Documents directory within C:.
 In our example, that’s:

 - C: